openstack/ironic/doc/source/admin/adoption.rst

-Since there is no mechanism to create bare metal instances in Nova when nodes are adopted into Ironic, the node adoption feature described above cannot be used to add in production nodes to deployments which use Ironic together with Nova.
+Since there is no mechanism to create bare metal instances in Nova when nodes are adopted into Ironic, the node adoption feature described above cannot be used to add in production nodes to deployments that use Ironic together with Nova.

-One option to add in production nodes to an Ironic/Nova deployment is to use the fake drivers.
+One option to add production nodes to an Ironic/Nova deployment is to use the fake drivers.
 The overall idea is that for Nova the nodes are instantiated normally to ensure the instances are properly created in the compute project while Ironic does not touch them.

-Here are some high level steps to be used as a guideline:
+Here are some high-level steps to be used as a guideline:

 * create a bare metal flavor and a hosting project for the instances
-* enroll the nodes into Ironic, create the ports, move them to manageable
+* enroll the nodes into Ironic, create the ports, and move them to manageable
 * change the hardware type and the interfaces to fake drivers
 * provide the nodes to make them available
 * one by one, add the nodes to the placement aggregate and create instances